knative/docs/docs/eventing/configuration/broker-configuration.md

       brokerClass: MTChannelBasedBroker
 ```

-### Configuring the default BrokerClass for namespaces
+### Configuring the default Broker class for namespaces

 You can modify the default Broker class for one or more namespaces.

-For example, if you want to use a `KafkaBroker` class for all other Brokers created on the cluster, but you want to use the `MTChannelBasedBroker` class for Brokers created in `namespace-1` and `namespace-2`, you would use the following ConfigMap settings:
+For example, if you want to use a `KafkaBroker` Broker class for all other Brokers created on the cluster, but you want to use the `MTChannelBasedBroker` Broker class for Brokers created in `namespace-1` and `namespace-2`, you would use the following ConfigMap settings:

 ```yaml
 apiVersion: v1